 Commercial construction uses several project procurement types.
 The general structure has someone, whether it’s the architect, owner, general contractor, or construction manager creating work and then subcontractors, general contractors, or other construction professionals bidding for the work.
 What differs is the direct method used to solicit bids, whether it’s digital, negotiated, or traditional.

 First of all, what exactly is a hard bid?
 Another name for St George hard bids is a traditional procurement.
 In these cases, an architect is hired by an owner after which the architect works on preparing documents for the construction project and then solicits their bid for it.
 A bid refers to the dollar amount that a construction company thinks a project will cost, according to their calculations, including subcontractor fees.
 Some construction companies choose to organize their bid into a lump sum.
 While this is a common practice in the industry, it can be confusing to those receiving it.
 It is recommended to break down the bid when making a proposal so that the person on the other end can received a better overall view of costs, including a full understanding of the bidder’s approach to the project.
-And remember that when it comes to St George hard bids, you’re math must be checked and double checked and then triple checked so that there is absolutely no margin for error and that all numbers are totally accurate.
+And remember that when it comes to St George hard bids, your math must be checked and double checked and then triple checked so that there is absolutely no margin for error and that all numbers are totally accurate.

 Be sure to be extremely inquisitive during the bidding process.
 Specific or unusual formatting and/or designs may be at play and you may not be aware of them unless you ask.
 Contacting others who have been involved with a particular architect or general contractor can be helpful as well when trying to win St George hard bids.
 Another wise tactic to win St George hard bids is to make your qualifications known throughout the process.
 Let the general contractor or architect know why your company and your team are the best and smartest choice for the project.
 There needs to be things that set your organization apart from the rest and that needs to be made clear.
 This is equally as important as time, materials, labor, etc. They need to know why they should choose you even if your bid is slightly higher (or lower) than competitors.
 The right choice should be the goal, not price.